itsanolive/obeaty.com/index.md

     section_id: contacts
     title: Let's Get In Touch!
     text: >-
       Ready to start your next project with us?
-Give us a call or send us an email and we will get back to you as soon as possible!
+Give us a call or send me an email and I will get back to you as soon as possible!
     actions:
     - title: E-Mail
       icon: fa-paper-plane